mukundsolanki/ROSHNI/README.md

 # ROSHNI 👁️

-AI-powered smart-companion glasses for the visually impaired
+AI-powered smart-companion glasses for the visually impaired.

 ## Problem statement and target audience
 we are aiming to help partially blind people with our solution which is commonly caused due to the following: